Two of the main contributors to the somewhat confused state in which the marketing profession finds itself are:

 So, the time has come to tell the world about the real contribution that world class marketers make to the creation of shareholder value.
 This will not come from econometric models--- although these are important--- nor from simple measures of marketing effectiveness.
 Top executives still don't know how to convert, for example, brand equity to " real " equity, whilst single numbers such as the net promoter score just do not convince anyone.
 Hence the "show-us-the-money" school at the top of most companies.

-The forecasts are that marketing is morphing into a technology-based discipline to cope with the new age of technology.
+The forecasts are that marketing is beginning to morph into a technology-based discipline to cope with the new age of technology.
 Whilst this is almost certainly true, we must not forget to focus on the fundamentals of marketing and we must learn how to embrace technological developments as essential tools to help us in our quest to build real value for our target markets.
 Only this way will we let boards of directors see the major contribution we make to corporate strategy.